-In 2007, a total of 879 animal bites or exposures were reported to Public Health.
-Of these 713 (81%) were determined to be potential rabies exposures.
-Rabies post-exposure prophylaxis (PEP) was recommended for 124 people because either 1) the animal was not a dog, cat, or ferret that could be watched for signs of illness for a 10 day quarantine period, 2) the animal was not available for testing, or 3) the animal tested positive for rabies.
+In 2008, a total of 905 animal bites or other potential exposures to animal saliva were reported to Public Health.
+Of these, 593 (66%) were determined to be potential rabies exposures.
+Rabies post-exposure prophylaxis (PEP) was recommended for 142 people because the bite was considered a potential rabies exposure and 1) the animal was not a dog, cat, or ferret that could be watched for signs of illness during a 10 day quarantine period, or 2) the animal was not available for rabies testing, or 3) the animal tested positive for rabies.

-Ninety four (76%) of the 124 rabies PEP recommendations resulted from exposures within King County to bats (63), coyotes (2), and raccoons (29).
-Sixteen (13%) of the 124 animal exposures occurred outside of the U.S. from bites of bats (5), cat (1), dogs (5), monkeys (4), and raccoon (1).

-Of the 82 animals tested for rabies in King County, only 9 bats tested positive.
+Eighty two (58%) of the 142 rabies PEP recommendations resulted from exposures within King County to bats (41) and raccoons (38).
+Thirty four (24%) of the 142 were exposures that occurred outside of the U.S. to bats (11), cats (3), dogs (17), and monkeys (3).
+Of the 69 animals tested for rabies in King County in 2008, only one bat tested positive.

-In Washington most cases of animal rabies occur in bats.
+In Washington, most cases of animal rabies occur in bats.
 Most bats, however, do not carry rabies, and

-- To prevent rabies in humans - To identify persons potentially exposed to rabies, and to ensure appropriate evaluation and preventive treatment if necessary - To assure that potentially rabid animals are managed appropriately - To identify and eliminate preventable sources of rabies transmission
+- To identify persons potentially exposed to rabies, and to ensure appropriate evaluation and preventive treatment if necessary - To assure that potentially rabid animals are managed appropriately - To identify animal sources of rabies and eliminate preventable sources of rabies transmission

 Epidemiology: Animal bites are more common in the summer months.
 Children are at the greatest risk of being bitten.
 In King County, reported animal bites are assessed for the risk of rabies.
 The rabies virus is transmitted by the saliva of infected animals.
-Wildlife most likely to carry rabies includes bats, skunks, raccoon, foxes, and coyotes.
-Washington has no known terrestrial reservoir of rabies, however, rabies is a dynamic disease among animal populations and may be introduced in the future.
+Bats are the primary reservoir of rabies in Washington state.
+Wildlife most likely to carry rabies in the U.S. includes bats, skunks, raccoon, foxes, and coyotes.
+Washington has no known terrestrial reservoir of rabies; however, rabies is a dynamic disease among animal populations and may be introduced in the future.
 Domestic animals such as cats, dogs, ferrets, horses, cattle, goats, and llamas can also get rabies, usually from the bite of a wild animal or bat.

 Clinical Aspects: Rabies is a viral disease of the central nervous system that is almost always fatal once symptoms begin.
 Signs and symptoms of rabies include behavior changes, difficulty swallowing, convulsions, and paralysis.
-In humans, death occurs within 10 days of onset of symptoms.
+In humans, death almost always occurs within 10 days of onset of symptoms.

 Prevention: Keep rabies vaccinations up to date for all dogs, cats, and ferrets.
 Do not handle, feed, or unintentionally attract wild animals with open garbage cans, uncovered compost bins, or pet food left outside.
 Teach children never to approach or touch unfamiliar animals, wild or domestic, even if they appear friendly.
-Before traveling abroad, consult with a health care provider, travel clinic, or health department about the risk of exposure to rabies, if rabies vaccine is advised, and steps to take if an animal bite occurs.
+Before traveling abroad, consult with a health care provider, travel clinic, or health department about the risk of exposure to rabies, get vaccinated if advised, and learn what to do if you are bitten by an animal.